jchitel/wedding-site/README.md

 ## Structure

-The site is (currently) composed of a root index.html file and a bundle.js file, both of which are generated during the build process.
+The site is (currently) composed of a root index.html file, a bundle.js file, and a style.css file, all of which are generated during the build process.
 The index.html file is the root of the site, containing the mount point of the view and any references to assets (such as bundle.js).
 The bundle.js file contains all JS code for the site, including all React libraries and the actual view logic for the site.
+The style.css file contains the few styles that needed to be defined in CSS (most of the site opts for a CSS-in-JS approach, as is typically recommended with React sites.).

 ## Build and Deployment